 Mrs. Stuart Barnes: Mrs. Stuart Barnes, a resident of Lakeview Court, spoke in opposition to Phase II of the West Fayetteville Bypass.
-She said this issue became a concern of hers when she learned people could lose their homes and of the cost of the Bypass.
+She said this issue became her concern when she learned people could lose their homes as well as the cost of the Bypass.
 She stated "not one person should have to worry about their home in Fayette County".
 She was also concerned that the residents would not receive "anything" based on current resale values.
 She questioned the length of time to complete the project, who would be hired to complete the project, and if the workers would be from Fayette County.
-She expressed concern since similar projects seem to get more expensive.
-She continued that when voters chose to have SPLOST taxes they expected roads to be repaired.
-She concluded that the project was based on an outdated concept, that the County does not need more "engines" running through it, and that the Board should table the discussion and rethink the project.
+She continued that when voters chose to vote for the have SPLOST tax they expected roads to be repaired, and concluded that the project is based on an outdated concept, that the County does not need more "engines" running through it, and that the Board should table the discussion to rethink the project.

 Meaghan Blount: Ms. Meaghan Blount, a resident of Lee's Mill Road, spoke in opposition to Phase II of the West Fayetteville Bypass.
-She said it was hard to imagine that her home would one day be a "spot in the road" and that she and her family were trying to understand the reason for the project even though the answer was hard to grasp.
+She said it was hard to imagine her home would one day be a "spot in the road" and that she and her family were trying to understand the reason for the project even though the answer was hard to grasp.
 She said the only logical answer was that this was part of God's plan and would hopefully be a blessing, but that it has been difficult on her family who has been coping with this issue for the past month.
-She added it was difficult to look optimistically at the situation when "you don't know what you will have or where you will live".
+She added it was difficult to look optimistically at the situation when "you don't know what you will have or where you are going to be."
 She stated that the main benefit to all of this was she still had her family and it was something the Board would not be able to take from her.
 She said her family had been understanding with the Board and implored that the Board be understanding with her family and provide them with the fair amount to replace what they will lose.
 She concluded that while money could not replace memories and experiences shared in the home, it could help recreate what they have in a different location.
 She asked the Board to take all of this into consideration when it makes its final decision before thanking the Board for listening and trying to understand the situation.